 The Notes are jointly and severally guaranteed by certain subsidiaries of Matador (the "Guarantor Subsidiaries") on a full and unconditional basis (except for customary release provisions).
-At December 31, 2021, the Guarantor Subsidiaries were 100% owned by Matador.
+At December 31, 2022, the Guarantor Subsidiaries were each 100% owned by Matador.
 Matador is a parent holding company and has no independent assets or operations, and there are no significant restrictions on the ability of Matador to obtain funds from the Guarantor Subsidiaries by dividend or loan.
-San Mateo and its subsidiaries are not guarantors of the Notes.
+Neither San Mateo nor Pronto is a guarantor of the Notes.